michaeldonnelly/smart-app-launch/input/pages/app-state.md

 header with an access token issued by the EHR's authorization server.

-This means the EHR tracks (e.g., in some internal, implementation-specific format) four sets of `Coding`s representing the SMART App State types (i.e., `Basic.code.coding`) that the app is allowed to
+This means the EHR tracks (e.g., in some internal, implementation-specific format) the SMART App State types (i.e., `Basic.code.coding` values) that the app is allowed to

   * query, when the subject is the in-context app user
   * query, when the subject is the in-context patient
   * query, when the subject is omitted
   * modify, when the subject is the in-context app user
   * modify, when the subject is the in-context patient
-  * modify, when the subject is omitted
+  * modify, when the subject is omitted (this should be limited to administration applications or services)

 EHRs SHALL only associate state codes with an app if the app is trusted to access those data.
 These decisions can be made out-of-band during or after the app registration process.
-A recommended default is to allow apps to register only state codes where the `system` matches the app's verified origin.
+A recommended default is to allow apps to register only state types where the `system` matches the app's verified origin.
 For instance, if the EHR has verified that the app developer manages the origin `https://app.example.org`, the app could be associated with SMART App State types like `https://app.example.org|user-preferences` or